gvwilson/thirdbit/src/fiction/iffy/index.md

 "The world really doesn't want us to get to Mount Tyree, does it?"

 "Don't care what the world wants," Iffy said firmly.
-She tucked the blanket in under Honesty and wiped her eyes on her sleeve.
+She tucked the blanket around Honesty and wiped her eyes on her sleeve.

 Wales closed the door behind him.
-Iffy heard a Marine bark a question.
+Iffy heard a Marine bark a question and Wales murmur a reply.
-She shrugged out of her heavy coat and lay down beside her friend.
+She shrugged out of her coat and lay down beside her friend.
 "Please don't leave me," she whispered, putting her arm over Honesty.
 "I got all this stuff I wanna tell you,